jgbishop/comics-rss/README.md

 ## Installation

 1. Clone this repo to a folder of your choice.
+2. Copy the configuration file template (_rss-sources-template.json_) to a new file named _rss-sources.json_.
-2. Update the configuration file (_rss-sources.json_) to your liking (see below for more on how to do this).
+3. Update the configuration file (_rss-sources.json_) to your liking (see below for more on how to do this).
-3. Set up a cron job to run the script once per day.
+4. Set up a cron job to run the script once per day.
-4. Enjoy!
+5. Enjoy!

 ## Configuration